 There are two documents which lay at the heart of this fraud.
 Both documents carry the signature of Captain John Hensford, who was Regional Manager of NSW Maritime Services board.
 He approved the construction of "2 normal vessels".
 According to him they were not part of a Botel.

 How can both documents be genuine?
-It has taken 6 years since 2013 using FREEDOM OF INFORMATION to discover the truth.
 If both documents are genuine and Captain John Hensford approved two vessels which he wrote were "not part of a prospective Botel" in 1988 then how could he order them to be removed because they were Botel units in 1990 according to the NOTICE TO REMOVE VESSEL?
+I believe the Notice is a false document.
+There is no official record of it because I have the only one that ever existed.

 If the the 1990 NOTICE is genuine then why does it not carry a stamp or official seal?